top of page

 Why Protect the Shrub-Steppe?

 This unique landscape is home to incredible biodiversity, including Golden Eagles, Prairie Falcons, Bighorn Sheep, Sage Thrashers, and native pollinators.
 The Yakima River Canyon is an Audubon Important Bird Area, hosting some of the highest densities of raptors and songbirds in the state.
-Your participation helps support environmental education and conservation efforts to protect this fragile ecosystem.
+Your participation helps support KEEN's environmental education and conservation efforts to protect this fragile ecosystem.

 Event Overview